safetyhorse/java_BrickWall/README.md

 java_BrickWall
 ==============

-Java class - draws a brick wall
+Java class - draw a brick wall in a frame.